BitcoinDesign/Guide/guide/savings-wallet/time-based-recovery.md

 #### Wallet backup

-Enabling the recovery path is the final step before the wallet is created on-chain.
-Once it has been finalized and can be used, our application prompts the user to download the wallet backup file.
-This is important because, for multi-key wallets, it is not enough to back up the private key to recover the wallet.
+After the wallet has been created, our application prompts the user to download the wallet backup file.
+This is important because, for multi-key wallets, it is not enough to back up the individual private keys to recover the wallet.
+You need at least all the extended public keys as well.

 The backup file contains all the information necessary to recover the wallet, except the private keys.
 This means that it is ok to store the file digitally in a password manager, for example.
 However, since it contains all extended public keys, anybody who finds this file can potentially monitor all transactions in real time.

-Because users might not want to back up the wallet right away, users will also be able to access the backup file and other important information on the wallet settings page at any time.
+Because users might not want to back up the wallet right away, they will also be able to access the backup file and other important information on the wallet settings page at any time.

 {% include image-gallery.html pages = page.images_backup %}

 ### Co-signer wallet import

-There is one final step before Alice and Bob can start using their new savings wallet: Alice nees to import the newly created wallet to the wallet application on her phone.
+There is one final step before Alice and Bob can start using their new savings wallet: Alice needs to import the newly created wallet to the wallet application on her phone.
 To make this experience easy and seamless, the application allows Bob to share the wallet configuration with Alice in two main ways:

 1. By displaying a QR code that Alice scans with her app.
 2. By sharing the wallet backup file.

+A less convenient but more trustless way would be for Alice to configure the wallet in he same way on her own phone.
+She would have to be careful to add the public keys in the same order as Bob did.

 {% include image-gallery.html pages = page.images_cosigner-onboarding %}